Pandora: Documentation en: Satellite

 1.5.11 recon_mode [icmp,snmp,wmi]

 Autodiscovery mode.
-The system would use the following protocols to in recon checks:
+The system will use the following protocols to discover systems:

-- ICMP: It would just check if the host is alive and the latency time.
+- ICMP: It will just check whether the host is alive (ping) and measure latency time.

-- WMI: Similar to the previous but in this case it would show: CPU Usage, Memory and Diskdrives
+- WMI: Similar to the previous case, but in this case showing CPU usage, memory and hard drives (all available ones).

 1.5.12 recon_community aaa,bbb,ccc...

 It states a list of SNMP communities to be used in SNMP discovery, separated by commas.
 It will use this list in SNMP exploration: for each IP found, it will try to see whether it answers to any of these communities.

 It specifies a list of User%Password pairs, e.g: admin%1234,super%qwerty.
 This list is used in WMI discovery.
 For each IP found, it will try to see whether it answers to any of these combinations.

 In this directory, configuration files of each agent discovered by the satellite server are automatically created, it is /etc/pandora/conf by default.
 They may also be manually created, as explained later on.

 It specifies the default group for agents created by the Satellite Server.
 For instance: "Servers".